-At The Icla da Silva Foundation, we know what it means to have a loved one suffering from a critical medical condition, so we take to our hearts the mission of supporting our patients and their families.
+We work with our patients one on one to understand their needs and help them on their journey to survival.
+We know what it means to have a loved one suffering from a critical medical condition and we take to our hearts the mission of supporting our patients and their families.

-We also refer patients to treatment centers across the country according to the patient’s condition, so that different medical opinions can be taken into account.
-We also help families to navigate the confusing medical care system.
+According to their condition, we refer patients to treatment centers across the country, so that different medical opinions can be taken into account.
+We also help families navigate the confusing medical care system.

 For patients demonstrating financial need, our Icla Cares program provides specialty grants specific to the needs of transplant patients.
 We help to cover the cost of transportation, meals, housing/lodging, and other critical expenses associated with the transplant that insurance companies do not cover.